itaysk/itaysk.github.io/_posts/2017-04-28-dcos-service-discovery-and-load-balancing-by-example.md

 Notice how we didn't have to specify the service port?
 That's because VHOSTs are also exposed under port 80/443 on the Marathon-LB in addition to the individual service port.

 ## Summary
-DC/OS is a great platform, but its easy to get lost with all the options and configurations.
+DC/OS is a great platform, but it's easy to get lost with all the options and configurations.
 Naturally there is much more to dive into even in this focused topic of service discovery and load balancing.
 Each of the covered solutions (MesosDNS, Minuteman, Marathon-LB) has more options and tweaks and advanced scenarios, but at least now we have the tools to read on and advance.